Rule 41(g) Motion for the Return of Property

 I. INTRODUCTION

 This court previously dismissed the government’s forfeiture case against the seized property.
-Therefore, all civil forfeiture proceedings against the seized property were terminated, The District Court lacks the authority to issue further orders addressing the merits of the case against the seized property.
+Therefore, all civil forfeiture proceedings against the seized property were terminated, and the District Court lacks the authority to issue further orders addressing the merits of the case against the seized property.
 Therefore, the seized property should be released to the Claimant from whom the seized property was confiscated.

 II.
 BACKGROUND